Centre for Financial Regulation and Innovation

 Launched for the first time in April 2017, the yearly Spotcap Fintech Fellowship is helping build a healthy talent pipeline for the British fintech industry.
 Awarded to one student per academic year, the Fellowship contributes £8,000 towards a master's degree or MBA in a fintech related field.

 For more information Spotcap Fintech Fellowship.
-The new programme launches in April 2019.
+The deadline for applications is 15th August 2019.

-Seminar by Dr Philip Riddle, University of Edinburgh Business School.
+Seminar by Philip Riddle, University of Edinburgh Business School

 Symposium agenda , September 21st 2018 ,Technology Innovation Centre, The Future of Fintech III